signalpillar/tools/README.md

 # tools
-unofficial, unsupported tools for interfacing with VirtualWisdom
+unsupported tools for interfacing with VirtualWisdom